swisnl/jQuery-contextMenu/documentation/docs/items.md

 ### dataAttr

 Allows to pass data attributes (`data-*`) that get applied to the menu item.
-It should be passed as an object with key and a value.
+It should be passed as an object of keys and values.
+Every key of the object is applied.

+Keys are converted from camelCase to the dashed form HTML uses, so `menuTitle` becomes `data-menu-title` and can be read back with `$item.data('menuTitle')`.
+Keys that already use dashes are left alone.

+Values are set as attributes, so they are never treated as HTML.
+Numbers and booleans are converted to their string form, `null` and `undefined` values are skipped.

+`dataAttr`: `object`

 #### Example